How to shorten and customize a NATO strap featured picture

 Blog

-How to shorten and customize your NATO strap – 3 simple tricks!
+How to shorten and customize your Nylon strap – 3 simple tricks!

-In the following video and blog post we show you 3 simple tricks how to shorten your NATO strap, how you punch new holes in it and how you customize your regular double pass- to a single pass NATO within just a few minutes.
+In the following video and blog post we show you 3 simple tricks how to shorten your Nylon strap, how you punch new holes in it and how you customize your regular double pass- to a single pass Nylon within just a few minutes.

 Tools required: